TsotsosLab/AIM/README.md

 out2 = AIM('23.jpg',0.5,1,'21jade950.mat',1);
 ```

-Additional options are specified in the parameters that follow including the ability to modify parameters of the computation not available on the command line.
+Additional options are specified in `AIM.m` including the ability to modify parameters of the computation not available via the function call.

 # COPYRIGHT NOTICE